 Whilst Adam and I didn’t stay in one of The Sands beachfront apartments overlooking Scarborough beach, we did like having our own outside space on the terrace and thoroughly enjoyed our seaside escape to The Sands.

 Our escape to The Sands in Scarborough was a great base to explore other coastal towns on the Yorkshire Coast, such as Whitby and Robins Hoods Bay.
-It’s also a great place to stopover if you’re heading further up Northern England or to Scotland (as we did – more on that to follow).
+It’s also a great place to stopover if you’re keen to explore the Yorkshire Dales, are heading further up Northern England or to Scotland (as we did – more on that to follow).